fhumbertodf/dicionario/Textos4.md

 Sometimes they even have to arrest people.
 Police officers are just doing their job when they arrest people.
 Some people need to be arrested and put in jail to make it safer for the rest of us.*

-## 69: Vacation.
+## 93 Pretending.

->*Article #93 Pretending
-I like to pretend.
+>*I like to pretend.
 I like to make up things that aren't real.
 I use my imagination.
 I was pretending that I was in a time machine.
 I set the date for a prehistoric time.
 I turned on the time machine, and it buzzed and whirred and spun madly.
 When it stopped spinning, I opened the door and stepped out into a very thick jungle.
 I listened carefully to the sounds of the jungle.
 I could hear